-Hormones are chemicals secreted by one of the many glands in the body.
-The glands forming the endocrine system produce chemicals that carry signals to coordinate a range of bodily functions, including growth, sexual reproduction, stress regulation and metabolism.
-The endocrine system is traditionally tested through blood, but blood serum levels of certain hormones can be reliably estimated through secreted fluids such as saliva or urine: as shown through strong correlations between serum levels found in the different carriers.
+Hormones are messengers, carrying signals to coordinate a range of bodily functions, including growth, sexual reproduction, stress regulation, and metabolism.
+The endocrine system is traditionally tested through blood, but blood serum levels of certain hormones can be reliably estimated through secreted fluids such as saliva or urine.
+Saliva allows for testing of the free proportion of a hormone.
+This is the most bioavailable proportion of a hormone; indeed, research on athletes has shown that free cortisol is a better predictor than total hormone levels obtained from plasma.

 At Persometrics, we believe that knowledge about your body is key to optimal health.
 We provide research-based indexes for your personal education and empowerment.
 It is important to note that Persometrics does not offer medical advice.
 Never avoid or delay speaking to a health care professional due to information you obtain through this website or our services in general.